 The electronics manufacturing industry is growing rapidly leveraging the latest technology advancements in fabrication processes and components designing.
 The major electronics manufacturing trends include the use of advanced materials, organic electronics, and miniaturization.
-Besides, disruptive technologies like Artificial Intelligence (AI) and the Internet of Things (IoT) play a significant role in enabling smart manufacturing practices and also they act as the growth drivers for the industry.
+Besides, disruptive technologies like Artificial Intelligence (AI) and the Internet of Things (IoT) enables smart manufacturing practices and also are the growth drivers for the industry.
 Hence, startups and scaleups increasingly develop innovations around designing and manufacturing electronic components for high efficiency and compatibility.
 Similarly, 3D printing is enabling the electronics fabrication industry to become more dynamic and cost-effective.
 Along with organic electronics, the top electronics manufacturing trends improve the efficiency, durability, and sustainability of industrial and consumer electronics.

 Innovation Map outlines the Top 10 Electronics Manufacturing Trends & 20 Promising Startups

 For this in-depth research on the Top 10 Electronics Manufacturing Trends & Startups, we analyzed a sample of 1 112 global startups and scaleups.
 The result of this research is data-driven innovation intelligence that improves strategic decision-making by giving you an overview of emerging technologies & startups in the electronics manufacturing industry.
 These insights are derived by working with our Big Data & Artificial Intelligence-powered StartUs Insights Discovery Platform, covering 2 093 000+ startups & scaleups globally.
 As the world’s largest resource for data on emerging companies, the SaaS platform enables you to identify relevant startups, emerging technologies & future industry trends quickly & exhaustively.